Vietnam Garment Manufacturing for Scaled Production

 Uniforms, Scrubs, and Workwear Need More Planning

-Uniforms, scrubs, hospitality apparel, workwear, and service team garments are especially dependent on consistency.
+Uniform programs, medical apparel, hospitality apparel, and workwear are especially dependent on consistency.
 These products are worn repeatedly, washed often, and expected to represent a brand or organization in real-world settings.
+A sample that meets the standard once needs to be replicated reliably across thousands of units and across future reorders.

 Quality Control Should Start Early